 Welcome to hut hiking with kids!

 So here we are, handing you some information about multi-day hut hikes with kids, most of them high up in the Alps.
-Free of charge, but with a small disclaimer of course.
-We are just ordinary hikers, no mountain guides.
+Free of charge, but with an important disclaimer.
+We are just ordinary hikers, we are definitely no mountain guides.
 Always recheck all the information before you head into the mountains.
-And always ALWAYS get your preparations in order before you start hiking.
-Don’t just go on a whim, always take food, water, cash, proper shoes and gear, and a telephone.
-And always check the hiking levels and weather forecast.
-You don’t mess around with the mountains!
+Paths change, rocks and rain fall, mountains shift.
+Also keep in mind that even in the middle of summer there may be too much snow on the trail.
+And winter, when the snow is gone, certain trails may be impassable or under repair.